What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Complexity: This may add complexity to the procurement process.

-• Potential Higher Costs: This may entail higher upfront costs than price-focused purchasing.
+• Potential Higher Costs: This may involve higher upfront costs compared to price-focused purchasing.

 6. Online Procurement: